Maple Roasted Carrots: An Unordinary Tzimmes Recipe

 Instructions

 • PREPARE CARROTS: If carrots are farm fresh, no need to peel them.
-Just give them a scrub.
+Just give them a good scrub.
 Otherwise, peel carrots with a vegetable peeler.
 Cut thicker carrots in half lengthwise so that all carrots are about the same thickness (to cook evenly).
+Thin carrots do not need to be cut (but they may require an extra few minutes cooking to become tender)

-• ROAST CARROTS: Line a small roasting pan with foil and spray with oil.
-Place carrots in a single layer on pan.
+• ROAST CARROTS: Line a roasting pan with parchment or aluminum foil sprayed with oil.
 Drizzle oil and sprinkle with salt and pepper.
-Toss around to coat evenly then lay out carrots so they don't overlap.
-Roast 15-20 minutes – turning once with a spatula halfway through – until partially (not fully) soft and starting to caramelize.
+Toss around to coat evenly then lay out carrots in a single layer so they don't overlap.
+Roast 20 minutes or until tender and easy to pierce with a fork.
+Remove from oven.

 Recipe Notes

-• Consider doubling the glaze/sauce if you want it to soak into the mashed potatoes or quinoa on your plate, for example.
+• Consider making 1.5 times the amount of glaze if you want it to soak into the mashed potatoes or quinoa on your plate, for example.

-• Add a tablespoon of butter to the glaze after it’s thickened to make it even silkier, richer and glossy.
+• Add a tablespoon of butter to the glaze after it’s thickened to make it silkier and glossy.

-• Use dried prunes, cranberries or apricots instead of raisins.
+• Use chopped dried prunes, cranberries or apricots instead of raisins.
+Or skip the fruit if you prefer.

-• Squeeze on a splash or two of lemon juice or add a teaspoon of lemon zest before serving to add brightness and balance the sweetness.
+3. Garnish variations: Squeeze on a splash or two of lemon juice or add a teaspoon of lemon zest before serving to add brightness and balance the sweetness.
+Use any fresh herbs you like.

 • You can pre-roast the carrots and make the sauce ahead of time.
-Then finish the glazing and final roasting (last step) before serving; or
+Then do the broiling before serving; or

 Nutrition value estimates do not include garnishes.